alan-turing-institute/rds-course/coursebook/modules/m2/2-01-03-PandasIntro.md

 ### `.loc`

-`.loc` provides label based indexing. `.loc` can also be used for slicing and we can even provide a `callable` as its input!
+`.loc` provides label-based indexing. `.loc` can also be used for slicing and we can even provide a `callable` as its input!
 However, here we'll just show single item access.

 ```{code-cell} ipython3